Sammyduzit/My-Zootopia-API/Readme.md

 		* Go to [API Ninjas](https://api-ninjas.com/) website and click on the “Sign Up” button.
 		* Enter the details and send the sign up form.
 		* Check your email inbox, you should find there a verification link.
 Click on "Verify Email".
-		* On the website, click on "My Account" -> “Show API Key”
+		* On the website, click on "My Account" -> “Show API Key”.

 	- Add your API KEY to the `.env` file:
 		```bash